TedVu/react-hooks-for-people-in-a-hurry/README.md

 # react-hooks-for-people-in-a-hurry

+I believe there are only two ways to learn/teach react:

+1. Simplify concecpts.
+2. Remember step 1.

-ReactHooks for people in a hurry with the aim of simplifying the concepts of hooks
+The goal of this repository is to explain the concepts of hooks and show react hooks code sample.